ibm-cloud-docs/framework-financial-services-controls/controls-output/ps/ps-6.md

 {{site.data.keyword.attribute-definition-list}}

 # PS-6 - Access Agreements
 {: #ps-6}

 ## Control requirements
 {: #control-requirements}

-The organization:

-PS-6 (a)
+### PS-6 (a)

-    : Develops and documents access agreements for organizational information systems;
+Develop and document access agreements for organizational systems.

-PS-6 (b)
+### PS-6 (b)

-    : Reviews and updates the access agreements _[IBM Assignment: at least annually]_; and
+Review and update the access agreements _[IBM Assignment: at least annually]_.

-PS-6 (c)
+### PS-6 (c)

-    : Ensures that individuals requiring access to organizational information and information systems:
+Verify that individuals requiring access to organizational information and systems:
 1. Sign appropriate access agreements prior to being granted access; and
-      2. Re-sign access agreements to maintain access to organizational information systems when access agreements have been updated or _[IBM Assignment: at least annually]_.
+2. Re-sign access agreements to maintain access to organizational systems when access agreements have been updated or _[IBM Assignment: at least annually]_.

 ## Additional IBM Cloud for Financial Services specifications
 {: #additional-ibm-cloud-for-financial-services-specifications}